Siddhant-Deokar/News-Site/README.md

 # News-Site
+This is created by Siddhant Deokar and Rudra Naik

 Steps to run :
 1 : Run 'npm install' command in the terminals of each folder i.e Client and Server